-Research studies have found that EFT is an effective treatment for distressed couples.
-More than 70 percent of couples receiving EFT recover from symptoms of relationship distress; up to 90 percent report seeing improvements in their relationship.
+Research studies found that EFT is an effective treatment for distressed couples.
+More than 70 per cent of couples receiving EFT recover from symptoms of relationship distress; up to 90 per cent report seeing improvements in their relationship.

 Over 25 years of research has documented EFT’s benefits to couples who are facing other challenges, including depression, sexual disorders, traumatic exposure, breast cancer and childhood illness.

-Because of the science and research backing EFT, it's therapists can lean heavily on it.
-We not only have great outcomes - not just in terms of the percentage of couples who not only recover but are actually more happy, more satisfied - but we also know how to do the therapy session by session.
+Because of the science and research backing EFT, its therapists can lean heavily on it.
+We have great outcomes - not just in terms of the percentage of couples who recover but who are happier, more satisfied - and we also know how to do the therapy session by session.

 EFT is more than a clinically proven approach, it offers couples a new experience of their relationship, one that provides renewed trust and a deeper level of intimacy.

-A lot of people do couples therapy without getting trained, a lot of couples therapy is offered without rigours research behind it.
+A lot of counsellors offer couples therapy without ever being trained, and most of what passes for couples therapy is offered without rigorous research behind it.

 If you want the gold standard of couples counselling...